amarder/locovote/frontend/src/methodology.md

 <div class="card">${await createDemographicsGrowthChart()}</div>

-The next chart shows how the relationship between district racial composition and student growth has changed over time.
-Each point represents the slope estimate for a given year and subject, with error bars showing 95% confidence intervals.
+The next chart illustrates how the relationship between test score progress and demographics has evolved over time.
+Each point is the slope estimate for a given year and subject, error bars denote 95% confidence intervals.

 ```js
 async function createSlopeEstimatesChart() {